timamirrockdude/Python/README.md

-# matplotlib
+# Python
-A repo with the matplotlib tutorial ipython notebook for reference
+A repository with the various python codes and modules which i came across for my own reference.